 For the Other Sister, Gabe will research laysisters (also called converse nuns) in northern Europe from the thirteenth to eighteenth centuries.

-Isabel Harvey is postdoctoral fellow in Early Modern Italian History at the Department of Humanistic Studies of the University of Venice Ca’ Foscari and member of the Groupe de Recherche en Histoire des Sociabilités (GRHS) of the UQAM.
-Her current research project, entitled “The Via Flaminia and the Pontifical States of Clement VIII: Territories, Networks and People,” focuses on the reconstruction of communication mechanisms and networks between the people and the Holy See along the Via Flaminia, and more broadly in the context of the Papal States of Clement VIII (1592-1605).
-Her main areas of research include the early modern Catholic Church, women religious life and local history of Papal States.
+Isabel Harvey is FNRS postdoctoral fellow in Early Modern Italian History at the Université Catholique de Louvain (Belgium) and member of the Groupe de Recherche en Histoire des Sociabilités (GRHS) of the UQAM.
+Her current research project, entitled “The Environmental Impact of the Catholic Church: Missions, Mobility, and Climate in Southern Italy, France, and North America in the Early Modern Period,” focuses focuses on the Catholic Church’s environmental impact and its strategies of environmental adaptation in the context of the evangelizing missions between the 16th and 18th centuries.
+Her main areas of research include the early modern Catholic Church, women religious life and circulation of information.

 For this project, Dr. Harvey will work on non-cloistered religious women from early modern Papal States – especially the cases of the little cities of the Marche and Umbria – and Naples – the Dominican Third Order.